-(1) AOC currently owns approximately 32% of Africa Energy Corp. ("Africa Energy")and accounts for its share of Africa Energy as an equity investment.
-The change from control to equity investment occurred due to a change in the composition of the Board of Directors as well as a significantly reduced involvement from AOC management in the operations of the Company.
-The majority of the Board is now comprised of independent Board members.
-As the Board and management no longer have the power to direct the activities of Africa Energy, control of Africa Energy has been lost.
+AOC currently owns approximately 32% of Africa Energy Corp. ("Africa Energy") and accounts for its share of Africa Energy as an equity investment.
+The change from control to equity investment occurred due to a change in the composition of the Board of Directors as well as a significantly reduced involvement from AOC management in the operations of Africa Energy.
+The majority of Africa Energy's Board is now comprised of independent Board members.
+As the Board and management of Africa Oil no longer have the power to direct the activities of Africa Energy, control of Africa Energy has been lost.
 Prior to the loss of control, which occurred during the first quarter of 2015, AOC owned approximately 44.6% of Africa Energy and accounted for Africa Energy on a consolidated basis.
+Subsequent to September 30, 2016, Africa Energy announced a non-brokered private placement, in which the Company is participating, investing \$2.4 million, expecting to dilute the Company's ownership interest in Africa Energy from 32% at the end of the quarter to 29%.